Cotonou Agreement

-The Cotonou Agreement is a treaty between the European Union and the African, Caribbean and Pacific Group of States ("ACP countries").
-It was signed in June 2000 in Cotonou, Benin's largest city, by 78 ACP countries (Cuba did not sign) and the then fifteen Member States of the European Union.
+The Cotonou Agreement (French: Accord de Cotonou) is a treaty between the European Union (EU) and the African, Caribbean and Pacific Group of States (ACP).
+It was signed in June 2000 in Cotonou, Benin's largest city, by 78 ACP countries (except Cuba) and the then fifteen EU member states.
 It entered into force in 2003 and was subsequently revised in 2005 and 2010.

+Following the 2010 revision, the agreement was due to expire on 29 February 2020, but it was extended temporarily to no later than 31 October 2023, pending adoption of a new agreement (the Samoa Agreement).

 Aims

 The Cotonou Agreement is aimed at the reduction and eventual eradication of poverty while contributing to sustainable development and to the gradual integration of ACP countries into the world economy.
 The revised Cotonou Agreement is also concerned with the fight against impunity and promotion of criminal justice through the International Criminal Court.

 Main principles

 The Cotonou Agreement replaced the Lomé Convention, which had been the basis for ACP-EU development cooperation since 1975.
 The Cotonou Agreement, however, is much broader in scope than any previous arrangement has ever been.
 It is designed to last for a period of 20 years and is based on four main principles: